johnpolacek/hello-next-app/README.md

 npm run test
 ```

+This package comes with pre-configured tests.
+To get them to pass, you will need to update them for your project.

 ## Deployment

 For deployment to `now`, you will need to get a zeit.co account at [zeit.co/signup](https://zeit.co/signup).
 Once you have an account, you will need to install the Now CLI: